Rollmasterkush/rollmasterkush.github.io/_posts/2019-06-05-fda-first-cbd-public-hearing.md

 ![Cannabidiol-based Ice Cream]({{"../assets/img/ben-jerry-cbd-ice-cream.jpg" | relative_url}}){:class="post-lg-2"}
 <div class="text-center blog-caption">
 Ben & Jerry’s CBD Statement.
-Image from [Ben & Jerry’s website](https://www.benjerry.com/whats-new/2019/05/cbd-statement).
+Image from <a href="https://www.benjerry.com/whats-new/2019/05/cbd-statement">Ben &amp; Jerry’s website</a>.
 </div>

 While many disagreed about how stringent the rules should be, they did agree that the FDA is playing catch up with regulating the substance to ensure consumers are provided with a product that is accurately advertised.
 This hearing will only help officials determine how to regulate CBD products.
 Any decisions on how to act and regulate the substance will only come later from the FDA, but as of June 2019 there has not been a timeline set.